Aggregating distribution forecasts from deep ensembles: Combining probabilistic forecasts

-if $\bar S_{\text{opt}} = 0$.
-In contrast to proper scoring rules, skill scores are positively oriented with 1 indicating optimal predictive performance, 0 no improvement over the benchmark and a negative skill a decrease in performance.
+In contrast to proper scoring rules, skill scores are positively oriented with 1 indicating optimal predictive performance, 0 no improvement over the reference and a negative skill a decrease in performance.

-Further, we assess calibration qualitatively via histograms of the probability integral transform\footnote{Technically, we here use the unified PIT, a generalization proposed in \citet{Vogel2018}, due to the format of some of the aggregated forecast distributions.} (PIT), $F(Y)$.
-A probabilistic forecast is (well-)calibrated, if the PIT is uniformly distributed, resulting in a flat histogram.
+Further, we assess calibration qualitatively via histograms of the probability integral transform (PIT), which is defined as the value of the CDF at the observation.\footnote{Technically, we here use the unified PIT, a generalization proposed in \citet{Vogel2018}, due to the format of some of the aggregated forecast distributions.} A probabilistic forecast is (well-)calibrated, if the PIT is uniformly distributed, resulting in a flat histogram.
 An U-shaped PIT histogram indicates underdispersion (or overconfidence), that is, a lack of spread in the forecast distribution, whereas a hump-shaped histogram indicates overdispersion (or underconfidence), that is, too much spread.
-In addition, we will generate quantile-based prediction intervals (PIs) to assess the calibration of the forecast distributions via the empirical coverage, and the sharpness via the length of the PIs.
+In mathematical terms, the dispersion of a predictive distribution can be defined as the variance of the PIT.
+For a calibrated forecast, the variance should equal that of an uniform distribution, i.e., 1/12 $\approx$ 0.0833.
+A variance smaller than 1/12 corresponds to overdispersion, a variance larger than 1/12 to underdispersion.
+In addition, we generate quantile-based prediction intervals (PIs) to assess the calibration of the forecast distributions via the empirical coverage, and the sharpness via the length of the PIs.
 If a forecast is well-calibrated, the empirical coverage should resemble the nominal coverage, and a forecast is the sharper, the smaller the length of the PI.
-The nominal level of the PIs is a tuning parameter for evaluation, we here choose the specific level of $\frac{19}{21} \approx 90.48\%$ from the application in \citet{Schulz2022}, which forms the basis of our case study in Section \ref{sec:cs}.
-Finally, we measure accuracy based on the mean forecast error of the median derived from the predictive distribution, $\text{FE} (F, y) = \text{median}(F) - y$, $y \in \R$, which is positive in case of overforecasting and negative for underforecasting.
+The nominal level of the PIs is a tuning parameter for evaluation, which we choose to be 90\% for the case study in Section \ref{sec:cs}.
 For further background and details on the assessment of probabilistic forecasts, we refer to \citet[][Appendix A]{Schulz2022} and the references therein.

+At last, we briefly address how we measure diversity within an ensemble of predictive distributions.
+We differentiate between three different measures, namely, in terms of the location, prediction uncertainty and performance.
+For the location, we calculate the mean of each predictive distribution and then use the standard deviation of these mean values from all ensemble members as measure of the location diversity.
+We proceed analogously for the prediction uncertainty by using the PI length instead of the mean, or the CRPS for the performance respectively.
+As the standard deviation is scale-dependent and the goal is to compare among different settings, we standardize the diversity values within one set of predictions and calculate the mean to obtain one summarizing value.